matthewleach/enki-web/web/best-practices/quote-attribute-values.md

 <a href="#" class="btn" large="">Click Me</a>
 ```

-It also doesn't matter which quotations you use:
+It also doesn't matter which quotations you use, single or double:

 Example:
 ```